Understanding Dog Joint Pain

 As joints experience ongoing stress, cartilage may lose its smooth surface and cushioning ability.
 When this happens, joints may not move as efficiently as before.
 Inflammation can develop within the joint, further affecting comfort and movement.

-These changes usually progress slowly.
+These changes tend to build step by step, becoming easier to notice over time.
 Dogs may adjust their movement without obvious signs at first, making joint changes appear subtle rather than sudden.

 Compensatory Movement and Muscle Changes